reefland/ansible-k3s-argocd-renovate/docs/kube-vip-settings.md

-# Kube-vip Settings & Important Notes
+# Kube-VIP Settings & Important Notes

 [Back to README.md](../README.md)

 ## Important Notes

-* **kube-vip** provides Load Balancer service for at least two critical Kubernetes services:
+* **Kube-VIP** provides Load Balancer service for at least two critical Kubernetes services:
   1. The Kubernetes API service will be a shared virtual IP (vip) across all members of the control-plane.
 You can then point an external `kubectl` or any product needing access to the API to this IP address instead of the IP address of a specific host.
+  2. Can provide a LoadBalancer for services with a specified `loadBalancerIP: xxx.yyy.zzz.aaa`, if you want a pool of IP addresses to be available then Kube-VIP Cloud Provider service is used.

-  2. Maintains a pool of IP address which can be assigned to any services of type LoadBalancer upon request.
+* **Kube-VIP cloud provider** Maintains a pool of IP address which can be assigned to any services of type LoadBalancer upon request.

 The Traefik ingress controller will be the first service to request a Load Balancer IP address.
 Once this has been completed, you can create a generic DNS cluster name pointing to this IP address to provide an ingress route hostname that is not specific to any individual Kubernetes host.

 ## Review `defaults/main.yml` for Kube-vip Settings